matchms/matchms/README.rst

 Conda package
 =============

-The conda packaging is handled by a [recipe at Bioconda](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/matchms/meta.yaml).
+The conda packaging is handled by a `recipe at Bioconda <https://github.com/bioconda/bioconda-recipes/blob/master/recipes/matchms/meta.yaml>`_.

 Publishing to PyPI will trigger the creation of a `pull request on the bioconda recipes repository <https://github.com/bioconda/bioconda-recipes/pulls>`_
 Once the PR is merged the new version of matchms will appear on `https://anaconda.org/bioconda/matchms <https://anaconda.org/bioconda/matchms>`_